JumpsecLabs/Developer.Handbook/sections/03_programming_languages/README.md

 - A more complex database ORM solution, that should be used for long living projects is [Django's ORM](https://docs.djangoproject.com/en/5.0/topics/db/queries/) - which can be used without a full django integration, but provides you with automatic migration methods (ALTER table, keys etc).

+### Installing python apps
+Though, this is not necessarily part of programming; look into pipx to install any python based tools, including our own. pipx will create a managed virtualenvironment for each tool and therefore keep all dependencies separated.

 ### Linux/Mac
 Use [pyenv](https://github.com/pyenv/pyenv) to easily manage your python installation and have multiple versions installed alongside.
 It also allows you to specify a different version per project.

 ### Windows